mendix/docs/content/refguide/date-range-field.md

 ---
 title: "Date Range Field"
-parent: "report-widgets"
+parent: "report-date-parameter"
 tags: ["studio pro"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-A date range field can be placed inside a date range selector to enable the end user to select a period in a date range.
+A date range field can be placed inside a [Report date parameter](report-date-parameter) to enable the end user to select a period in a date range.
 The begin and end of the selected period are stored in the from and to field of the date range selector.

 ## Appearance Property